2Estranger/2Estranger/README.md

 - 👋 Hi, I’m @2Estranger
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python plus javasript
+- 🌱 I’m currently learning python and javasript

 <!---
 2Estranger/2Estranger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.